libertyernie/CrosspostSharp/README.md

 This project can be built with Visual Studio 2022.

 The file OAuthConsumer.cs is missing from the CrosspostSharp3 project.
-Get your own OAuth keys, then put the following into OAuthConsumer.cs:
+Get your own OAuth keys, then put something like the following into OAuthConsumer.cs:

     namespace CrosspostSharp {
         public static class OAuthConsumer {